-Paul Modley, Global Talent Acquisition Director & Head of Diversity & Inclusion at Alexander Mann Solutions discusses why forces partners are an untapped talent pool that employers should look to engage
+Paul Modley, Global Talent Acquisition Director & Head of Diversity & Inclusion, discusses why forces partners are an untapped talent pool that employers should look to engage.

 Indeed, the need for greater diversity in our workplaces has arguably become one of the most discussed topics in business of late.
 But while it’s common to see recruiters talking about the need to engage with a range of under-represented groups, there’s one incredible pool of talent that often gets overlooked: armed forces spouses.

 Partners of those who have joined the armed forces undoubtedly face tough times.
 Aside from the general challenges and uncertainty that comes with mixing family life and the armed forces, they will also likely face a number of barriers to progressing their career.
 Perhaps the biggest of these to overcome is the constant moves from location to location as they follow their spouses’ postings.

 However, in amongst this group of individuals there are numerous technical and transferable skills that employers are missing out on.
 There are teachers who have followed their husband’s armed forces career, struggling to find a job in education due to a lack of stability.
 And there are degree-educated professionals hungry for a chance to develop a career but who are unable to achieve these dreams because they have chosen to follow their wife on tour.

 But in an increasingly flexible and mobile business environment, is it really acceptable that so few of these individuals are unable to utilise the skills they have for their own professional benefit and that of an organisation’s workforce strategies?
 I’d argue not.
 The fact is, it’s entirely possible to engage this talent group – and employers will find it hugely rewarding.

 The success story: Recruit for Spouses